Oblivionic/nezukochatbot/README.md

 Can be found on telegram as [SaitamaRobot](https://t.me/SaitamaRobot).

-The Support group can be reached out to at [One Punch Support](https://t.me/OnePunchSupport), where you can ask for help about [SaitamaRobot](https://t.me/SaitamaRobot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [One Punch Support](https://t.me/OnePunchSupport), where you can ask for help about [Nezukochatbot](https://t.me/nezukochatbot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [One Punch Updates](https://t.me/OnePunchUpdates)
+News channel as at [Steins Updates](https://t.me/Steins_updates)

 ## How to setup/deploy.